- What can organizations do to ensure applicants, employees, and customers from all backgrounds are valued?

 A recent study investigated various diversity-training methods, including having participants engage in activities on perspective taking and goal setting.
 For perspective-taking activities, participants were asked to write a few sentences about the challenges they believed minority group members might experience.
 Goal-setting activities involved writing specific and measurable goals related to workplace diversity such as crafting future policies or engaging in future behaviors.
 Researchers found that when these activities were used as a diversity-training method, pro-diversity attitudes and behavioral intentions persisted months later.

 Issues regarding employee sexual orientation have also been introduced into corporate diversity training in recent years.
-Because employees’ religious beliefs are protected by Title VII of the Civil Rights Act, employers should be sensitive to balancing the rights of lesbian, gay, and bisexual employees and employees’ religious rights.
+Because employees’ religious beliefs are protected by Title VII of the Civil Rights Act, employers should be sensitive to balancing the rights of lesbian, gay, bisexual, and transgender employees and employees’ religious rights.
 Attempting to protect the rights of one group and not be perceived to disrespect another is a difficult situation for managers.
 In order to mitigate any backlash from some employees, employers should seek feedback from all groups to learn the best ways to accommodate them, and should assess the organizational climate.
 Additionally, managers should explain how diversity based on sexual orientation aligns with the company’s strategic objectives and explain the company’s legal position with supportive reasoning.
-Lastly, based on their organizational climate and how it reshapes itself over time, some companies may wish to address diversity training on sexual orientation in a voluntary training separate from other diversity issues.
+Lastly, based on their organizational climate and how it reshapes itself over time, some companies may wish to address diversity training on sexual orientation, gender identity, and gender expression in training separate from other diversity issues.

 Sources: Young, Cheri A., Badiah Haffejee, and David L. Corsun.
 "Developing Cultural Intelligence and Empathy Through Diversified Mentoring Relationships."
 Journal of Management Education (2017): 1052562917710687; Bezrukova, K., Jehn, K.A., & Spell, C.S.
 (2012).
 Reviewing diversity training: Where we have been and where we should go.
 Academy of Management Learning & Education, 11 (2): 207-227; Anand, R., & Winters, M. (2008).
 A retrospective view of corporate diversity training from 1964 to the present.
 Academy of Management Learning & Education, 7 (3): 356-372; Lindsey, A., King, E., Membere, A., & Cheung, H.K.
 (July 28, 2017).
 Two types of diversity training that really work.
 Harvard Business Review.